IAlgorithmia/byte_bank/README.md

 ## Important Guidelines

-For a sample run, just input the placeholder values in the SignUp form.
+For a sample run, just input the placeholder values in the SignUp form

+For a sample run using Sign In feature, use the below details :

+Username : johndoe@gmail.com
+Password : johndoepass123

 Since this app is not in production, state codes only from US will work,